-The Donald Gosling Award is made to the director, producer, or other person responsible for making the film, or television or radio programme, released or broadcast during the qualifying period, that in the opinion of the Awards Committee has made the most significant contribution to the public understanding of a maritime matter relating primarily to the United Kingdom.
+The Donald Gosling Award is made to the director, producer, or other person responsible for making the film or television programme, released or broadcast in the United Kingdom during the qualifying period, that in the opinion of the Awards Committee has made the most significant contribution to the public understanding of maritime matters.

 In making the Award, consideration will be given to